 On average, companies project an ROI of 171% while U.S.-based companies estimate higher returns at 192%.

 The optimistic projections aren’t coming out of nowhere, though.
-Companies are drawing from positive experiences with generative AI deployment, where 62% also saw an ROI of over 100%.
+Companies are drawing from positive experiences with generative AI deployment, with 62% of companies indeed reporting an ROI of over 100%.

 Other reasons for high ROI expectations include: